 Industrial banks are subject to the same banking laws and are regulated in the same manner as other depository institutions.
+Though not required to be regulated as federal bank holding companies, owners of industrial banks are not unregulated.
 Like any other state bank, they are supervised and examined both by the states that charter them and by the FDIC.
 They are subject to the same safety and soundness, consumer protection, deposit insurance, Community Reinvestment Act, and other requirements as any other FDIC-insured depository institutions.